 In truth, I’d known a long time previously that I needed to do something about my weight.
-But the 8th I know exactly when I decided I needed to do something about my weight.
-It was on the 8th of August 2020 was the day I actually began to do something truly proactively.
+But it was on the 8th of August 2020 was the day I actually began to do something truly proactively.

 2020 and the Pandemic

 2020 had obviously been a tough year.
 Like millions of others, I’d been sent home as “working from home” became the norm – assuming you weren’t a key worker who still needed to come in, been placed on furlough, or indeed still had a job at all.

 As August came around, UK citizens had been in various states of lockdown for coming on for five months.
 Living alone, I’d tried to keep my spirits up by getting out as much as we were allowed to, spending many hours walking, or cycling to keep my mind busy.

 Readers to this blog will know that I have a fairly endless supply of hobbies and interests to keep me going.
 I have a stack of unread books that only ever seems to get taller, and a pile of DVDs and Blu Rays that I have “yet to watch.”

 But I could feel my belt tightening – and not in a metaphorical sense.
 In between failing to get supermarket delivery slots (I don’t own a car), I was eating lots of junk food, primarily from local convenience stores.
 Crisp packets get ever bigger – “grab bags” – and while packets of sweets are advertised as “share sized” they don’t truly mean that.

 What’s more, in smaller supermarkets like Tesco Express, the level of food that would be described as ultra-processed is exceedingly high.